 The Broad River Watershed Association

-The watershed remains in a largely natural state.
-Its position in the Piedmont with the Appalachians to the north and the coastal plain to the south allows for a highly diverse assemblage of plant and animal communities.
-It provides habitat for deer, turkeys, bobcats, foxes, beavers, otters, muskrats, quail, dove, mallards, wood ducks, turtles, crayfish and many others.
-Among the rare and endangered species that live in the Elbert County watershed is the Shoal Lily (Hymenocallis occidentalis) which grows on rocks in and around the river.
+The watershed remains in a largely natural state and is positioned within the piedmont -- Appalachians to the north and the coastal plain to the south -- allowing for a highly diverse assemblage of plant and animal communities.
+It provides a fine habitat for deer, turkeys, bobcats, foxes, beavers, otters, muskrats, quail, dove, mallards, wood ducks, turtles, crayfish, and many others.
+Among the rare and endangered species that live in the Elbert County watershed is the Shoal Lily, hymenocallis occidentalis, which grows on rocks in and around the river.

 The Broad River Watershed Association hosts an annual “Shoal Lily Float” which allows the public to view the rare Shoal Lilies at the mouth of Clarke Hill Lake.
 For more information about the float, please contact Broad River Watershed Association at P.O.
 Box 661, Danielsville, Georgia 30633; (706)-795-5097.